DSchau/prettier-markdown/README.md

 #### Frontmatter

-Frontmatter, i.e. in a [Gastby][gatsby] blog post, is preserved and formatted!
+Frontmatter, i.e. in a [Gastby][gatsby] blog post, is preserved as authored.

 <pre lang="markdown">
 ---